john-french/distributed-systems-labs-soln/dataBindingLab/README.md

     @XmlElement(name = "book")
     private ArrayList<Book> bookList;
     ```
+- What do these annotations do?
+Find out by experimenting with them and referring to the JAXB [user's guide](https://javaee.github.io/jaxb-v2/doc/user-guide/release-documentation.html#users-guide).

 ##### Write to XML file
 - Now we're ready to get marshalling!
 In the `BookMain` class, create the JAXB context and instantiate the marshaller.
     ```